“Think I need a devil to help me get things right”

 My first revelation was Super Firm Tofu.
 Maybe it’s always been out there, but my local grocer only recently started carrying it.
 Far less moisture means less pressing and drying and a better texture when cooked.
-Once dried, a coating of corn starch helps create a quick simple crust during pan-frying.
-I feel like I’ve tried this in past experiments, but perhaps it’s the lower moisture of the Super Firm that turns the trick here.
+Once dried, hot oil and patience result in crisp golden tofu during pan-frying.
+No need to coat in corn starch or flour.
+I feel like I’ve tried this in past experiments, but perhaps it’s the lower moisture of the Super Firm (or maybe I’ve gained patience) that turns the trick here.

 The biggest revelation was sauce versus marinade.
 I don’t know why, over the years, this didn’t click, but if the goal is to remove moisture from tofu for a better texture, WHY are we then putting it in a marinade?
 That’s just adding moisture back into the mix.
 The goal is to add flavor via sauce and glaze.
 And this recipe succeeds in that respect in spades!
 A sticky spicy fragrant coating makes this tofu a perfect sandwich filling or just a killer banchan-style bar snack or appetizer.